AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/create-live-copy.md

 ---
-title: Create Live Copy
+title: Create a Live Copy
-seo-title: Create Live Copy
 description: Understand how a create a Live Copy for your site from a Blueprint using the Create Live Copy wizard.
-seo-description: Understand how a create a Live Copy for your site from a Blueprint using the Create Live Copy wizard.
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all